RagsFTW/RagsFTW.github.io/_posts/2019-1-1-VulnHub-Bulldog-1.md

 (Image 1)
 **Image 1** - The Nmap results.

-Lets move on to some quick web "recon"...
+Lets move on to some quick web scanning...

 ### Dirb
 Generally when i see something open on port 80, I will fire up a browser and see what I am dealing with...